Stochastic: Physics

 The Monte Carlo method is a stochastic method popularized by physics researchers Stanisław Ulam, Enrico Fermi, John von Neumann, and Nicholas Metropolis.
 The use of randomness and the repetitive nature of the process are analogous to the activities conducted at a casino.

 Methods of simulation and statistical sampling generally did the opposite: using simulation to test a previously understood deterministic problem.
 Though examples of an "inverted" approach do exist historically, they were not considered a general method until the popularity of the Monte Carlo method spread.

 Perhaps the most famous early use was by Enrico Fermi in 1930, when he used a random method to calculate the properties of the newly discovered neutron.
 Monte Carlo methods were central to the simulations required for the Manhattan Project, though they were severely limited by the computational tools of the time.
 Therefore, it was only after electronic computers were first built (from 1945 on) that Monte Carlo methods began to be studied in depth.
 In the 1950s they were used at Los Alamos for early work relating to the development of the hydrogen bomb, and became popularized in the fields of physics, physical chemistry, and operations research.
 The RAND Corporation and the U.S. Air Force were two of the major organizations responsible for funding and disseminating information on Monte Carlo methods during this time, and they began to find a wide application in many different fields.

 Uses of Monte Carlo methods require large amounts of random numbers, and it was their use that spurred the development of pseudorandom number generators, which were far quicker to use than the tables of random numbers which had been previously used for statistical sampling.

 Biology

-Stochastic resonance: In biological systems, introducing stochastic "noise" has been found to help improve the signal strength of the internal feedback loops for balance and other vestibular communication.
-It has been found to help diabetic and stroke patients with balance control.
-Many biochemical events also lend themselves to stochastic analysis.
-Gene expression, for example, has a stochastic component through the molecular collisions—as during binding and unbinding of RNA polymerase to a gene promoter—via the solution's Brownian motion.
+In biological systems the technique of stochastic resonance - introducing stochastic "noise" - has been found to help improve the signal-strength of the internal feedback-loops for balance and other vestibular communication.
+The technique has helped diabetic and stroke patients with balance control.

+Many biochemical events lend themselves to stochastic analysis.
+Gene expression, for example, has a stochastic component through the molecular collisions—e.g., during binding and unbinding of RNA polymerase to a gene promoter which contributes to bursts of transcription and super-Poissonian variability in cell-to-cell RNA distributions —via the solution's Brownian motion.